Today’s post comes from Quetico Superintendent Trevor Gibb.

 Just outside Thunder Bay, Kakabeka Falls Provincial Park offers a variety of fun winter activities for day-use visitors of every sort.

-Here are five reasons you need to add this park to your list this winter:
+Here are four reasons you need to add this park to your list this winter:

 Continue reading Winter adventures at Kakabeka Falls Provincial Park